hhoover/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

       default:
       datatype: string
       description: The cookie name in which the bearer token is passed
+    - name: introspect_jwt_tokens
+      required: false
+      default: false
+      datatype: boolean
+      description: Whether to introspect the JWT tokens (can be used to check for revocations)?
     - group: Client Credentials Grant
       description: where to search for the client credentials
     - name: client_credentials_param_type